 A: Please wear your swimsuit under your clothes and bring warm clothes and a towel for after the tour.
 We also suggest bringing a toque or hat for colder days, to wear under the helmet.
+Please bring a warm sweater for after your trip if you feel the cold.
 Your belongings can be stored in the bus or your own car while you are on the river.

 A. No, there is a short bus ride from Nakoda Lakeside Lodge to the river and back again after the tour.

 A: The Horseshoe Canyon Rafting Tour runs for 4 hours, which includes 1.5 to 2 hours on the water.
+You will be back at Nakoda Lakeside Lodge at approximately 12:00pm.
 Please allow an additional 30mins to an hour if you require transport to the RiverBase at Nakoda Lakeside Lodge from Banff or Canmore.

 A: The Kananaskis Rafting Tour is Adult $94 + $3 river fee + tax (Age 16 and above).
 Children $59 + $3 river fee + tax (Ages 5 – 15 years old).
 If you require transport from Banff or Canmore it is an additional $10 per person.